 This KnownHost review would be incomplete without a discussion of both the positive and negative sides of their hosting package.

 You can set a different priority level for your support ticket and expect a reply accordingly.
-Any ticket marked with critical priority gets an instant response (my best was 3 minutes and worst was 14 minutes).
+Any ticket marked with critical priority gets an instant response (my best was 3 minutes, and the worst was 14 minutes).

 Also, if you compare the pricing of KnownHost’s fully managed VPS to other alternative options, you will find the price to be reasonable.
-I used the KnownHost coupon: KH15LIFE to get a 15% discount for lifetime.
-If you are buying dedicated hosting, use KnownHost’s coupon code KHDEDI2014 which will wave your setup fees.
+Use the KnownHost coupon: KH15LIFE to get a 15% discount for the lifetime.

-Over all, if your WordPress site is growing and you need to add more resources, a fully managed VPS is your best bet.
-If you are capable of managing your own server, I would recommend Linode unmanged VPS, which is cheaper.
-But, for a normal blogger with limited technical skills, KnownHost’s server is a solid choice.
+Overall, if your WordPress site is growing and you need to add more resources, a fully managed VPS is your best bet.
+For a normal blogger with limited technical skills, KnownHost’s server is a solid choice.

 If you have any questions or thoughts to contribute, please do so using the comments section below.